bec-archer/SR80-Manuals/user-manual.md

 **Reassigning a zone (Admin only):** If an item gets moved after the fact, an admin can tap the zone badge on the item detail view to open the zone picker and reassign it.

 **If you missed the zone prompt:** sometimes the zone modal doesn't fire — usually because the item detail closed too quickly after Submit, or you tapped outside the modal before picking.
 When that happens, the item stays in your **active** Tech Station queue (it does **not** disappear into the Completed section) and floats to the very top with a blue→purple **📍 Assign Zone** badge on the card.
 Tap the card to open it; the zone modal pops up automatically once.
 If you dismiss it again, a big **Assign Zone** button stays at the top of the item detail view — tap it any time to pick Zone 1 or Zone 2.
 Any tech can do this — no admin PIN required.
 Once the zone is assigned, the item moves to the Completed section like normal.

+**If you bailed out of the cost sheet after a passed test:** sometimes you tap PASSED but cancel the cost sheet before submitting (interrupted by a phone call, paged off, mis-tap).
+When that happens, the item stays at **Tested** with no cost — the workflow is blocked until someone finishes pricing it.
+The next time anyone opens that item from the Tech Station queue, a green→teal **💲 Enter Cost** banner appears at the top of the detail view *and* the cost sheet auto-opens after a brief moment.
+Enter the cost like normal — the rest of the flow runs the same way (manager approval → zone assignment → "Complete!" → back to the queue).
+If you cancel the auto-opened sheet again, the banner stays visible so you can re-open it any time.
+Any tech can do this — it doesn't have to be the original tester.

 *(Parts + Labor mode and Sales Tax are turned on and off by an admin in Admin Settings → Shop Settings.)*